PORCELAIN PLATES.NET

 which I am aware of a grand total of one example in collectors’ hands.
 It is a

-more of these little plates out there waiting to be found.
+just be more of these little plates out there waiting to be found.

 1912